Chasing the Speed of Light: Low-Latency Planetary-Scale Adaptive Byzantine Consensus: : Threshold-Adaptive BFT

-The lightweight forensics protocol might also be triggered if a client detects non-matching signed replies for one of its requests.
-When this happens, the client sends a \emph{panic message} with conflicting replies to the replicas.
-A replica that receives a panic message with correctly signed conflicting replies starts the lightweight forensics protocol, but fetches logs from the last checkpoint until the consensus instance that decided the problematic request.
+\paragraph{Client Panic} The lightweight forensics protocol also triggers if a client detects non-matching signed replies for a request (\textbf{Rule}~\clientRule{ C3}).
+When this happens, the client sends a \textsc{Panic} message with conflicting replies to the replicas.
+By \textbf{Rule}~(\serverRule{ S3}), a replica that receives a \textsc{Panic} message with correctly signed conflicting replies starts the lightweight forensics protocol, but fetches logs from the last checkpoint until the consensus instance that decided the problematic request.